sai6855/react-use-api/README.md

 # react-use-api

-A simple react hook which return the state of your api call
+A simple react hook which returns the state of your api call

 ## How to use